 What’s so good about Halloumi fries?
 Extreme cheesy meltiness.
 Crispy, crispy coating – and full on fabulous flavour in every bite.

-Hafla Hafla at The Baltic Market have revolutionised the humble halloumi fry with their wide selection of toppings, dressings and dips all so you can be sure your halloumi fry experience is nothing short of magnificent.
+Hafla Hafla at The Baltic Market has revolutionised the humble halloumi fry with their wide selection of toppings, dressings and dips all so you can be sure your halloumi fry experience is nothing short of magnificent.

 If you’re not headed into town, then stop by Hafla Hafla’s new restaurant on Lark Lane.
 You won’t be disappointed!